einavhu/intersection-of-multiple-insertion-and-deletion-balls/README.md

 * t - number of insertions/deletions in the input words
 * result ID sizes of the different heuristics on the input

-The heuristics comapred in this test are as follows (more information on the heuristics can be found in the helper.h file)
+The heuristics compared in this test are as follows (more information on the heuristics can be found in the helper.h file)
-1. optimal intersection size (heuristic_optimal_interction) - although this can be passed as a heuristic function to algorithm 2, this is used as a performance base line to see how far from optimal the rest of the heurostics perform.
+1. optimal intersection size (heuristic_optimal_intersection) - although this can be passed as a heuristic function to algorithm 2, this is used as a performance base line to see how far from optimal the rest of the heuristics perform.
 Using this as an actual heuristic is redundant and takes far more time to compute than the others.
 2. max absolute value of different of values of the max-length alternating subsequences of the provided sequences (heuristic_max_max_alternating_diff_strings)
 3. min absolute value of different of values of the max-length alternating subsequences of the provided sequences (heuristic_max_max_alternating_diff_strings)
 4. random choice (heuristic_random_pair)